dirweis/cc-spring-training/README.md

  - Added the `@Service` bean `ErrorService` for general error handling
  - Added configuration parameters to `application.yml`
  - Added `@Configuration` bean for enabling case insensitivity for the `PetStatus` enumeration in path query parameters

+##### Step 6
+ - Implemented own annotations for validating with `ConstraintValidator` implementations
+     - Implemented the annotation `MultipleOf` as the REST constraint
+     - Implemented the annotation `PetIdNull` as a special checker